 Advocacy is not only speaking with and writing to elected officials (e.g. Federal and Provincial Members of Parliament).
 Advocacy also includes building relationship with community leaders, as well as the general public.

-Diabetes advocates are at the heart of the CDA and our efforts to help Canadians with or at risk of diabetes or prediabetes live healthy lives.
+Diabetes advocates are at the heart of Diabetes Canada and our efforts to help Canadians with or at risk of diabetes or prediabetes live healthy lives.